Academics & Classrooms

 Graduate and professional studies students have a slightly different calendar, including some course work that will be fully online after Thanksgiving.
 More information is available on the page for graduate and professional studies students.

-The University will upgrade technology in nearly 100 classrooms to allow faculty to live stream their classes to students attending virtually while also having students physically in the classroom.
+The University has upgraded technology in nearly 100 classrooms to allow faculty to live stream their classes to students attending virtually while also having students physically in the classroom.
 The upgrades will allow virtual students to see, hear, and speak to the faculty and students in the physical room.

 In order to fully benefit from the hybrid instruction model this fall, all current and incoming students must own or have access to a laptop computer and/or other appropriate technology to adequately support access to virtual course work.
 This also enhances our ability to quickly pivot to online learning formats in response to any health or safety issues that may arise.